Office 365 Advanced Threat Protection Service Description

 To buy Office 365 Advanced Threat Protection, see Office 365 Advanced Threat Protection.

-To compare features across plans, see Compare Office 365 for Business plans.
+To compare features across plans, see Compare Office 365 for Business plans and Discover the Microsoft 365 Enterprise solution that's right for you.

 What's new in Office 365 Advanced Threat Protection (ATP)